alexpaden/go-crypto-service/README.md

 ## Test

-Tests can be performed with the "go test" command from within the package directory "go-crypto-services/balances"
+Tests can be performed with **make test-balances** from within the package directory "go-crypto-services"

 - Test retrieve single balance using address and chainId
 - Test retrieve token balance using address, chainId, and contract address (token)